huangjh98/MSAM/README.md

 --------------------------
 ## Dataset
 We use the following 2 datasets: USRD Video-Text Dataset and UMCRD Video-Text Dataset.
 [Dataset download link](https://pan.baidu.com/)
-Dataset will be publicly available upon paper acceptance
 --------------------------
 ## Train